-- After washing your hands in warm water, dry your hands with a clean towel but don't make them completely dry.
-Apply some hand cream while your hands are still slightly damp.
-Make sure you put some of the moisturizer into your nails and fingertips.
+Keep your hands slightly damp after washing and apply hand cream: After washing your hands, dry them with a clean towel but don't make them completely dry.
+Apply hand cream while your hands are still slightly damp, making sure to moisturize your nails and fingertips.

-- Choosing a great hand cream can help a lot.
-Look for hand creams that contain ingredients such as glycerin and Shea butter which locks moisture in your skin and protects it.
+Choose a hand cream with moisturizing ingredients: Look for hand creams that contain ingredients like glycerin and Shea butter which lock in moisture and protect your skin.

-- Make yourself an easy hand soak at night time to calm your hands.
-A few drops of body oil containing rich oils such as sweet almond oil or coconut oil into a warm bath.
-The oil is rich in moisture and can reduce inflammation and is good for eliminating your dry skin.
+Soak your hands in a rich body oil bath: At night, add a few drops of body oil containing rich oils such as sweet almond or coconut oil to a warm bath.
+The oil will provide moisture, reduce inflammation, and eliminate dry skin.

-- If your hands are frequently immersed in water during daily housework such as washing dishes or clothes.
-You should consider wearing gloves while you are doing it to prevent the water stripping natural oils from your skin.
+Wear gloves when doing housework involving water: If your hands are frequently exposed to water during housework, consider wearing gloves to prevent the water from stripping natural oils from your skin.

 We are a lavender herb farm in New Zealand, we grow lavender and rosemary, produce essential oils and design skincare and body products.
 If you would like to learn more about our farm click here to discover our farm.